Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Qumode VQD

-Following the convention in Dutta et al.~\cite{dutta_simulating_2025}, in our framework, QumVQD, we define a parameter D to indicate the number of concatenated SNAP and displacement gate pairs, which quantifies the depth of an ansatz.
+In our work, QuTiP~\cite{johansson_qutip_2012, johansson_qutip_2013, lambert2025qutip5quantumtoolbox}, NumPy~\cite{2020NumPy-Array}, and TensorFlow~\cite{Abadi_TensorFlow_Largescale_machine_2015, dillon2017tensorflowdistributions} were used for state vector simulations of the qumode device, OpenFermion~\cite{McClean_OpenFermion_The_Electronic_2020} and OpenFermion-PySCF~\cite{McClean_OpenFermion_The_Electronic_2020, https://doi.org/10.1002/wcms.1340} were used to supply electronic structure Hamiltonians and to map them to qubit Hamiltonians, and PySCF~\cite{sun_recent_2020} was used for full configuration interaction (FCI)~\cite{doi:https://doi.org/10.1002/9781119019572.ch11, knowles_new_1984} calculations.
+Following the convention in Dutta et al.~\cite{dutta_simulating_2025}, in our framework, QumVQD, we define a parameter $D$ to indicate the number of concatenated SNAP and displacement gate pairs, which quantifies the depth of an ansatz.
 In cases where the quantum circuit uses multiple qumodes, each pair of SNAP and displacement gates is accompanied by a set of beam splitter (BS) gates with all-to-all connectivity.
 Unless otherwise specified, the Fock cutoff for each qubit is taken to be 16 as demonstrated experimentally~\cite{wang_efficient_2020}.
 Throughout this paper, we define chemical accuracy as 1 kcal/mol~\cite{r_quantum_2025} and spectroscopic accuracy as 1 $\text{cm}^{-1}$~\cite{puzzarini_accuracy_2019}.